olibartfast/object-detection-inference/README.md

 ./object-detection-inference --help
 ```

-> **Note:** The table below lists different models supported for object detection and how to use it.
+> **Note:** The table provides information about different models for object detection.
+Each row represents a specific model and includes the model name, model type, demo command, and additional notes.
 >
 > Available Model Types:
 > - MobileNet